 Dec 2017 AGU Fall Meeting; New Orleans, LA.
 Abstract: H13P-06; Chairing Groundwater-Surface Water Interactions I (H11N, 1 of 5!)

-Aug 2017 NSF grant funded to study ecosystem respiration in urban, wastewater-impacted streams.
+Aug 2017 NSF RAPID funded to study ecosystem respiration in urban, wastewater-impacted streams.

 Folegot et al. 'Low flow controls on stream thermal dynamics' accepted in Limnologica.